harrisonDandridge29/harrisonDandridge29.github.io/about.md

 # About Me

-I’m a geographer and educator passionate about mapping, cities, and design.
+I am a graduate student with a BA in Geography and Urban Studies from Temple University, currently enrolled in Temple University's Master's program in Geospatial Data Science.

-- **Current role:** Professor of Urban Spatial Design in Japan
+- **Current role:** Student-Athlete at Temple University on the Men's Soccer Team
-- **Interests:** Web mapping, spatial analysis, and creative geography
+- **Interests:** GIS, Web mapping, Environmental Analysis, Data Analytics